Jianan2315/web-design-final/readme.md

 ```
 ``react`` branch is the first attempt using react framework while its code is completely draft.

+## 5/16
+1) "edit.css" is almost done for personal use.
+2) Last step: update em as rem.

 ## 5/13
 1) "templatSelect" has been fixed about two weeks ago.
 2) "edit" script is completed today.